ISUgenomics/2021_workshop_transcriptomics/Notebook_Mou/02_Methods.md

 # Methods

 Written summary of methods performed in this repo.
 A lot of the steps described here were copied from Jennifer's notebook - thanks Jennifer!!
-I added more details to help myself in the future since I'm a newbie ^_^
+I added more details to help newbies like myself ^_^

 ## Raw data
 * **Maize data:** https://www.ebi.ac.uk/ena/browser/view/PRJNA260793